-How To Pick The Right Brand For You
+How To Pick The Right Sim Racing Brand For You

 All of the steering wheel manufacturers on our list have one thing in common, and that is the fact that they only produce high-quality sim racing equipment.
 This does mean that they can be quite expensive, and so you really want to make sure that you make the right choice.
 So, there are a few things that you might want to consider before you click the buy button.

 If you are an intermediate to advanced sim racer, the choice is yours.
-Fanatec are the ones to go for if you want high end belt-driven wheels, while any of the other brands on our list that offer direct drive wheels are ideal for more experienced racers as well.
+Fanatec are the ones to go for if you want to keep costs a bit lower, while any of the other brands on our list that offer direct drive wheels are ideal for more experienced racers as well.
 They will be more expensive, but the quality of the experience they can provide is well worth it.

 How Much Realism Do You Want?

 You also might want to consider what you want to get out of the wheel.
-If realism is your ultimate goal, having a good steering wheel is absolutely essential.
-One of the SimSteering options, or the AccuForce wheel by SimXperience will give you plenty of realism.
+If realism is your ultimate goal, having a high-quality steering wheel is absolutely essential.
+One of the SimSteering options, or the AccuForce wheel by SimXperience, will give you plenty of realism.
 If you are more focused on functionality, the F64-USB from Ascher Racing might be a better choice.